Injured? Request a Free Case Review Talk to an Attorney Now!

 Punitive damages are rare but serious cases.
 They can be awarded if the other driver acted in a truly dangerous way, like drunk driving or racing.
 These are not meant to cover your losses, but to punish the wrongdoer and help prevent future harm.

 Each of these areas matters.
-A Missouri Car Accident Lawyer will look at every detail, gather proof, and make sure nothing is missed when building your claim.
+A Missouri car accident attorney will look at every detail, gather proof, and make sure nothing is missed when building your claim.
 They’ll work to get you the full compensation you deserve.

 Who Can and Cannot File a Car Accident Claim in Missouri